lsandov1/iMX/app-notes/AN4509/README.md

         $ dmesg | tail

+   Notes:
-   Note: Make sure the SD is **NOT** mounted
+    Make sure the SD is **NOT** mounted
-   Warning: Make sure the device is not the hard disk where your host filesystem resides.
+    Make sure the device is not the hard disk where your host filesystem resides.
 Host filesystem are tipically mounted from `/dev/sda`

 1. Run the flashing script

-        $ cd flash_sd
-        $ mk_sd_an4509.sh /dev/sdX
+        $ source flash_sd/mk_sd_an4509.sh /dev/sdX

 1. Plug the SD on the target (i.MX6) and select the correct boot-mode thorugh the Dip switch.